 The Ulster Savings Branch closed in 2004 and passed on a register of outstanding certificates to the Department of Finance.
 Interest was accrued on the certificates up until the branch closure in 2004.

-To check if your Ulster Savings Certificates are valid/outstanding, the easiest and quickest way to contact us is by email (Ulster.Savings@finance-ni.gov.uk) or phone (028 90 254721).
+To check if your Ulster Savings Certificates are valid/outstanding, the easiest and quickest way to contact us is by email (Ulster.Savings@finance-ni.gov.uk).
 To protect our holders, no monetary value can be given out until we have received completed forms and certificates.
+Alternatively please send your enquiry by post to the address at the bottom of this page, making sure to include a return address for a response.

 Please try to have the following information to hand before contacting us: